Human vs AI Agency in Adaptive Systems

 They make happen:

-The Context Champions are accountable for lean management of context for AI.
-A Context Champion is needed for each instance of AI usage.
-They facilitate capture, refinement, and maintenance of context, ensuring it remains relevant and valuable.
-Champions promote transparency, enable engagement, escalate blockers, and coach teams to apply context principles without excess ceremony.
+The Context Owner(s) are accountable for lean management of context for specific AI instances within a problem domain.
+A Context Owner is needed for each instance of AI usage.
+Working under the coordination of a Problem Owner, they facilitate capture, refinement, and maintenance of context, ensuring it remains relevant and valuable.
+Owners promote transparency, enable engagement, escalate blockers, and coach teams to apply context principles without excess ceremony.
+They embody pull‑based thinking by ensuring context is drawn from sources only when needed, maintaining flow and avoiding waste.

 They create impact by:

 This event aligns leaders and teams on the most effective problems to solve with AI.
-It functions as a feedback loop in the system of work, closing the gap between strategy, evidence, and adaptation.
+It functions as a feedback loop in the framework, closing the gap between strategy, evidence, and adaptation.
 It emphasises clarity, discovery, and evidence‑informed prioritisation.
+By surfacing demand signals, this event enables pull‑based context flow and ensures context development remains aligned with actual needs.

 Outcomes include:

-The Kendall Coach and Opportunity Lead co‑facilitate to ensure balance and discipline.
+The Kendall Coach and Opportunity Owner co‑facilitate to ensure balance and discipline.
 Held on a regular cadence (quarterly or half‑yearly), it inspects and adapts objectives based on evidence and rebalances flow of priorities.

 The Context Repository is a structured collection of validated contexts used by AI systems.
 It ensures consistency, relevance, and availability.
-The Context Champions maintain the repository to prevent duplication, reduce noise, and preserve clarity.
+The Context Curator maintains the repository to prevent duplication, reduce noise, and preserve clarity.
+Following lean principles, the repository grows organically in response to demand rather than speculative accumulation.
+Context is pulled into the repository as needed, ensuring flow efficiency and maintaining focus on what delivers value now.

-The Kendall Framework is a system of work for AI adoption.
+The Kendall Framework is a structured, data-driven framework for AI adoption.
 It is principled, concise, and evidence‑based.
 By applying it, organisations:

 The result is AI adoption that is purposeful, trustworthy, adaptive, flow‑oriented, and aligned with mission and value creation.